PAiA Electronics: Influence

 For a time, the image of the audio synthesizer was that of an enormous modular system, which could take up entire walls of studios and were only available to the few musicians that could afford them (such as Keith Emerson and Wendy Carlos).
 PAiA's modular synthesizers, with prices starting under $1,000, were groundbreaking in their affordability and ease of use.
 At a time when synthesizers from Moog Music and ARP could cost anywhere from $5,000 to $10,000, PAiA's most basic modular system, the 2700, started at $230, with prices for modules ranging from $50 to $800.

 Simonton and Anderton's designs also anticipated many trends in modern electronics and electronic music; they released the first programmable electronic drum machine, the PAiA Programmable Drum Set, in 1975, as well as one of the first computer-controlled synthesizers, the P4700J, which used digital technology and computer connectivity to achieve polyphony and other groundbreaking features.

 The P4700J used a PAIA 8700 MOS 6503 processor based controller.
 Larry Fast used this same controller running John Simonton's "Pink Tunes" program on his Album "Computer Experiments, Volume One".

 Craig Anderton

-Craig Anderton, a member of Mandrake Memorial, wrote Electronic Projects for Musicians, Home Recording for Musicians, Guitar Gadgets, The Digital Delay Handbook, MIDI for Musicians, and The Electronic Musician's Dictionary.
-He has written articles for AOL, Harmony Central, Guitar Player, Byte, Rolling Stone, Musician, Popular Electronics, A/V Video, and Mix, Guitar Player, Keyboard (magazine), Pro Sound News, Performing Songwriter, Sound on Sound and EQ magazine.
+Craig Anderton, a member of the psych/progressive rock band Mandrake Memorial, wrote Electronic Projects for Musicians, Home Recording for Musicians, Guitar Gadgets, The Digital Delay Handbook, MIDI for Musicians, and The Electronic Musician's Dictionary.
+He has written articles for AOL, Harmony Central, Guitar Player, Byte, Rolling Stone, Musician, Popular Electronics, A/V Video, and Mix, Keyboard, Pro Sound News, Performing Songwriter, Sound on Sound and EQ.